tacticdata/zh/about.md

 ### We will provide low cost digital solution to small business

-To meet the demands of small business, either softwares or consulting,we believe the competitiveness are from products and services but not from IT deparment, IT is only a surplement to digital business, it will not change the business drurmatically.
-We stong believe IT solution will be lower their service to meet the demands.
+To meet the demands of small business, either softwares or consulting,we believe the competitiveness are from products and services but not from IT deparment, IT is only a supplement to digital business, it will not change the business drurmatically.
+We stong believe IT solution will be lower price of their service to meet the demands.